SAP-samples/cloud-extension-html5-sample/README.md

 ### Destination Setup
-1. You have access to SAP Business Application Studio.
-See Set Up SAP Business Application Studio for Development.
+A destination to ES5 is to be configured in the subaccount from which you will access the SAP Business Application Studio.
-2. A destination to ES5 is configured in the subaccount from which you accessed the SAP Business Application Studio.
-See:
+To do this, please follow the steps below:

-    a.
-Create an Account on the Gateway Demo System using the steps [here] (https://developers.sap.com/tutorials/gateway-demo-signup.html)
+1. Create an Account on the Gateway Demo System using the steps [here](https://developers.sap.com/tutorials/gateway-demo-signup.html)

-    b.
-Create a Destination within the Cloud Foundry Environment using the steps [here] (https://developers.sap.com/tutorials/cp-cf-create-destination.html), and set the ES5 destination properties as follows:
+2. Create a Destination within the Cloud Foundry Environment using the steps [here](https://developers.sap.com/tutorials/cp-cf-create-destination.html), and set the ES5 destination properties as follows:
     Common properties
     - Name: ES5
     - Type: HTTP